-The lighting in George’s shop was due for a change; an upgrade to LED lights.
-This video isn’t meant to be a comprehensive how-to.
-It’s more of a 100,000’ view of the decisions George made about his new LED workshop lights.
+The lighting in George’s shop was due for an upgrade to LED lights.
+This video isn’t meant to be a comprehensive how-to, but more of an overview of the decisions George made when choosing his new LED workshop lights.

 Looking at upgrading